 Last year we celebrated my daughter’s 2nd birthday with a “Sound of Music” themed party.
 I spent months and months working on every little detail and that night as I tucked my little “Megan von Trapp” in I was already thinking about the theme for her 3rd birthday.
-By the next morning I knew exactly what it was going to be.
-It was perfect for her bigger than life personality.
-Then something happened.
-Frozen.
-My mom took me and my kids to see “Frozen” and by the enraptured look on my daughter’s face I knew it was all over.
-“Mommy!
-I want a Frozen party!
-I wanna be Elsa!
-I love her dress!
-Please Mommy pleeeeeeease!”
-All of a sudden my big plans were frozen along with Arendelle.
-A very “Frozen” party took shape and began to grow just like Elsa’s ice castle.
+Any plans I had started to make went up in flames after we saw “Frozen”.
+Once I saw the look on my daughter’s face I knew we were headed in a very “frozen” direction.

-After the movie we marched right to the Disney Store and quickly purchased an Elsa dress, light up shoes, jewelry, a couple dolls, some cups, t-shirts, and a book.
+Immediately after the movie we marched right to the Disney Store and quickly purchased an Elsa dress, light up shoes, jewelry, a couple dolls, some cups, t-shirts, and a book.
 Somehow we managed to get all of this out of the store undetected and hid it all at my mom’s house until Christmas.
-I wish I had known all the stuff that lined the shelves that day at Disney was going to be impossible to find come Christmas (and beyond)…I might have stocked up!
 The dress is pretty gorgeous.

 Early on I knew the party was going to be Elsa-centric so finding snowflakes and icicles and wintery type things was pretty easy in November and December.
-I went through many revisions for the invitation though and knew the winner when my daughter squealed from across the room, “That’s Elsa’s!
-That’s my party!
-I yuv it!”
+If you are reading this and Christmas decorations are still in the stores I suggest you stock up now.
+You might even find a bunch of stuff on sale.

 I had some really sparkly wrapping paper that I wanted to incorporate so I wrapped a glass vase with it and stuck these glittery leaves in it.
 Finished off the look with sparkly turquoise tulle and a snowflake.